DeniSele/go-rest-api/README.md

 I made this simple REST API using "gorilla / mux" and PostgreSQL, as a database.
 Unfortunately, I haven’t figured out the docker yet, so for now I'm only putting in a dump database file.
+To test the application, I sent requests using the Postman App.

 ## Installation & Examples
 ```bash